-Well, we were on a walking safari at Chitwan National Park in Nepal.
+Well, we were on a walking safari.
 After exploring the jungle from the safety of a Jeep and a boat, today we were planning to walk through the jungle.

 The beauty of Nature at Chitwan

-As we started walking, the fear started subsiding as the eyes started taking in the beauty all around me.
+As we started walking, the fear started subsiding.
+My eyes started taking in the beauty all around me.
 Small ponds reflected the tall trees around them as the mist slowly lifted from them.
-It was like pond revealing itself in slow motion.
+It was like a pond revealing itself in slow motion.

 We were walking on the bed of dried leaves that create a rustle every time we took steps – I wondered if Rhinos and their other wild friends can hear this and react.
-It was a lovely scene – a bed of sepia dried leaves and tall green trees emerging out of them.
-At places, trees formed a canopy as if they are leading you to a special place.
+It was a lovely scene – a bed of sepia-dried leaves and tall green trees emerging out of them.
+In places, trees formed a canopy as if they are leading you to a special place.

 Our walk leader Saket kept pointing out the small creatures.
-I frowned, how is it that he is able to see all these and I have to strain my eyes before I can figure them out in the direction of his finger.
-However, it was when he starting looking upwards on tree tops that I could compete with him.
+I frowned, how is it that he is able to see all these and I have to strain my eyes before I can figure them out in the direction of his finger?
+However, it was when he started looking upwards at treetops that I could compete with him.
 We spotted so many colorful birds as we walked along.